 Let me first explain what I mean by authority.
 Authority refers to the decisions you make during game development in terms of what actions, logic, and verification you run on your server process.
 If running any process at all.
 It also refers to what actions, logic, and verification you trust to run purely on the client.
-This in effect, has tremendous impact on your future hosting costs, and in my opinion, should always be taken into consideration to prevent surprises at a later stage.
+This in effect, has a tremendous impact on your future hosting costs, and in my opinion, should always be taken into consideration to prevent surprises at a later stage.

-Shooters were the reason server instances were created in game hosting at all, think of Unreal Tournament 99, Starsiege Tribes, Counter Strike, Quake etc; The reason for that is that you want your server to verify and be in control over who shoots and moves where.
+Shooters were the reason server instances were created in game hosting at all, think of Unreal Tournament 99, Starsiege Tribes, Counter-Strike, Quake etc; The reason for that is that you want your server to verify and be in control over who shoots and moves where.
 You also want it to control who gets hit and who does not.
 If the server is working on hitbox calculations, map data, positioning, it starts to become quite a process.

 These games are an example where the focus has been on server authority; we don’t trust the client for the majority of things because it impacts player experience, cheating, gameplay, and thus impacts revenue, while also costing more to host later on.

-One real life example is a well-known knight-fighting game.
-This game was released using a peer to peer model, even though there were a lot of plans for a live game with future content.
-As the number of players who can participate in a single match is not large, peer to peer seems like something which could work.
-However, in today’s world there is simply too much interference and unpredictability on the consumer (clients) side.
+One real-life example is a well-known knight-fighting game.
+This game was released using a peer-to-peer model, even though there were a lot of plans for a live game with future content.
+As the number of players who can participate in a single match is not large, peer-to-peer seems like something which could work.
+However, in today’s world, there is simply too much interference and unpredictability on the consumer (clients) side.
 Badly configured routes not supporting UPNP, random firewalls, IPv6 translations… there were a lot of reasons why two clients are not able to directly talk to each other.

 While developing your game, you should seriously consider what type of server authority you want for your game.
 For most live-games, I would not recommend a simple peer-to-peer model since it can heavily affect the player experience and potential income of your game.